Quick SSH Access

 C:\opt\kubo\ipfs init

-Take node of the peer identity: 12D3XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
+.
 This is the 'routable cryptographic address' of your robot.
 You will need this to connect to your robot through the swarm.

 ipfs config --json Swarm.RelayClient.Enabled true